Select an article on this page.

 An 1855 description of the causes of bushfires.
 The Sydney Morning Herald 1855

 " The bush in its natural state thus dried up becomes susceptible of ignition.
-But the wind does not produce ignition.
-What, then, does ?

 There are but two examples offered of the way in which ignition may naturally take place, and, we doubt not, has taken place.